HELP ALERT® Blogs

 • Inside and outside coverage for all buildings and grounds using a blend of BLE/LoRa hubs and gateways.

-• Reporting capabilities built into the system.
+• Reporting capabilities are built into the system.

 Conclusion